-Can’t say if the object came out of the river.
-It was just above the murky surface when I first saw it.
+Can’t say the object came out of the river, but at first, it was just above the murky surface.

-It was nighttime and the bright, true red cutting against the blackened river caught my eye.
-The craft was, maybe, six feet high, translucent and bulging in the middle, sort of like an old time spinning top.
+It was nighttime, and the bright, true red cutting against the blackened river caught my eye.
+The craft was, maybe, six feet high, translucent and bulging in the middle, sort of like a spinning top.

 Except it wasn’t spinning.
-It wasn’t making any noise either, at least none I could hear above the routine New York City background roar.
+It wasn’t making any noise either, at least none heard above the routine New York City background roar.

 It’s flight was slow enough that I had time to call my wife over from the kitchen to watch the UFO with me until it disappeared, growing smaller and smaller, going mostly straight up, slightly north, into the heavens.